Andy-Osborne/Recipe-Workshop/testing.md

 This function updates the password in the users document in the user collection.

 I have verified that this function correctly updates the users information.

+##### Recipe Steps

+The ``recipe_steps()`` function takes one argument:

+- req - This is request.form.

+This function uses the global variable ``steps_list`` and then assigns a list to it.

+The function then iterates over the request.form, looks for the key ``step`` then appends the value to the ``steps_list`` variable.

+I have verified that this function correctly and assigns all the steps to the right variable which is then used by the relevant view.

+##### Recipe Ingredients

+The ``recipe_ingredients()`` function takes one argument:

+- req - This is request.form.

+This function uses the global variable ``ingredients_list`` and then assigns a list to it.

+The function then iterates over the request.form, looks for the key ``ingredients`` then appends the value to the ``ingredients_list`` variable.

+I have verified that this function correctly and assigns all the ingredients to the right variable which is then used by the relevant view.